Chapter 29: From behind Bars

 -"Yes.
 That is right" – Taka answered, looking towards some spot in the distance.

 -"And there is no way for you to come with me?"

 -"No, that's impossible.
 The humans want me to stay here with Laila and our cubs."

--"For the past years we have been getting in each other's way, thus harming the kingdom, even though we are brothers and king's sons.
-Now we must separate our paths and go in opposite ways- to establish kingdoms of our own where one as well as the other will try his best to maintain a commendable reign.
-And even though I wish you the best of luck in your journey, Mufasa, my brother, know this and keep in your mind the motto of our family- Sisi ni moja.
+-"For the past years we have been getting in each other's way, thus harming the kingdom, even though we are brothers and the sons of kings.
+Now we must separate our paths and go in opposite ways- to establish kingdoms of our own, where one as well as the other will try his best to maintain a commendable reign.
+And even though I wish you the best of luck in your journey, Mufasa, my brother, know this and keep in your mind the motto of our tribe- Sisi ni moja.
 We are one.
 And we cannot be totally torn apart."

 Filling Mufasa's eyes with tears, Taka expressed the most important truth that kept their pride together for generations, no matter what test or hardship they had to endure.
 And then, doing what he deeply enjoyed, he started to sing- with his brother quickly joining him in the twofold choir of brotherly love.

 As you go through life you'll see, there is so much that we

 And the only thing we know is things don't always go

 The way we've planned.